lucasresck/Time_Series/README.md

 In this repository, we study several topics included in Time Series subject, such as ARIMA models, trend and seasonality.
-Each homework has a pratical study and some theorical questions.
+Each homework has a pratical study and some theoretical questions.
 Alternative projects to the beggining of the course (Covid-19 deaths analysis and homework 1) can be found in [this repository](https://github.com/lucasresck/time-series).

 The homeworks and assigments are coded in R language and the presentations and